 *2https://en.wikipedia.org/wiki/Arbor_Lodge_State_Historical_Park_and_Arboretum

-It was while admiring pictures of the ornate mansion that it dawned on me just how hard it would be to install 21st century IT cabling and maintain the aesthetics of this landmark establishment.
-(I can't wait to tell my wife!)
+It was while admiring pictures of the ornate mansion that it dawned on me just how hard it would be to install 21st century IT cabling while maintaining the aesthetics of this landmark establishment.
+(I can't wait to tell my wife!
+She'll be thrilled!)
 Also, Morton’s son, Joy, was the creator of the Morton Salt empire.
 So What?
 Well, salt is very important to us here at DataCom.

 “What's the origin of the phrase 'Take with a grain of salt'?
 The idea comes from the fact that food is more easily swallowed if taken with a small amount of salt.
 Pliny the Elder translated an ancient text, which some have suggested was an antidote to poison, with the words 'be taken fasting, plus a grain of salt'.
 Pliny’s Naturalis Historia, 77 A.D. translates into modern English thus: After the defeat of that mighty monarch, Mithridates, Gnaeus Pompeius found in his private cabinet a recipe for an antidote in his own handwriting; it was to the following effect: Take two dried walnuts, two figs, and twenty leaves of rue; pound them all together, with the addition of a grain of salt; if a person takes this mixture fasting, he will be proof against all poisons for that day.
 The suggestion is that injurious effects can be moderated by the taking of a grain of salt.”*3